elisehalen/Portfolio-Analysis/README.md

 # Portfolio-Analysis
-Creating an equally-weighted portfolio, finding an optimal portfolio by adjusting weights and comparing their sharpe ratios with those of individual stocks..
+Creating an equally-weighted portfolio, finding an optimal portfolio by adjusting weights and comparing their sharpe ratios with those of individual stocks to find optimal solution.

 ----------------------------------- OBJECTIVE AND OVERVIEW